Brian-E-Nguyen/The-Web-Developer-Bootcamp/README.md

 # The-Web-Developer-Bootcamp

 A course by __Colt Steele__ on Udemy to learn web development.
-The code in this repository is to document what I have learned so far.
+Everything in this repository documents what I have learned so far.

 ## Content